domRiddle/ASF/Configuration.md

 All options are explained below:

 `AcceptGifts` - `bool` type with default value of `false`.
 When enabled, ASF will automatically accept and redeem all steam gifts received by the bot.
 This includes also gifts from users different than defined in `SteamUserPermissions`.
 This option is recommended only for alt accounts, as it's very likely that you don't want to automatically redeem all gifts sent to your primary account.
 Keep in mind that gifts sent to e-mail address are not directly forwarded to the client, so ASF won't accept those gifts (without your help), therefore you should be sending steam gifts to your bots directly.
 If you're unsure whether you want this feature enabled or not, keep it with default value of `false`.

 ***

+`AutoDiscoveryQueue` - `bool` type with default value of `false`.
+During Steam summer/winter sale events Steam discovery queue is known for providing you extra cards each day for browsing it each day.
+When this option is enabled, ASF will automatically check Steam discovery queue each 6 hours, and clear it if needed.
+This option is not recommended if you want to browse your queue yourself, and typically it should make sense only on bot accounts.
+If you're unsure whether you want this feature enabled or not, keep it with default value of `false`.

+***